Gerstner Family Foundation

 Kara V. Klein - Executive Director Oversees investment portfolio, estate planning, and family office services since 2006.
 Previously a management consultant for Fortune 500 companies.
 Education: B.A. from Cornell University; MBA from Columbia University.

-Alice C. Goh - Program Director Leads grantmaking in Helping Hands and environmental programs.
+Alice C. Goh - Programme Director Leads grantmaking in Helping Hands and environmental programmes.
 Prior roles include Senior Vice President at Sesame Workshop and Director at the Ford Foundation.
 Career began at Goldman Sachs.

 David Shaw - Chief Financial Officer Manages accounting, investments, and tax planning.
 Prior experience includes Deputy CFO at Tradeweb Markets and senior roles at Thomson Reuters and General Motors.
 Education: B.S. from SUNY Albany; MBA from Columbia Business School.

-Victoria Coker - Program Officer Leads College portfolio of emergency assistance programs.
+Victoria Coker - Programme Officer Leads College portfolio of emergency assistance programmes.
 Previously Executive Director at Bottom Line and teacher with Teach for America.
 Education: B.A. from Colgate University; M.A. from Marian University; M.P.A. from Baruch University.

-Molly Gelinas O'Connor - Program Officer Manages social services and emergency food access programs.
-Joined as Program Assistant in 2019.
+Molly Gelinas O'Connor - Programme Officer Manages social services and emergency food access programmes.
+Joined as Programme Assistant in 2019.
 Education: B.A. from Stony Brook University.

 Application Process & Timeline